dav-par/eng114_DevOps/Documentation/docs/aws.md

 - AWS is the cloud computing offer from amazon
 - It has regions all over the world
     - a region is typically a geographic area or city such as London
-- Each region has avliablity zones (AZs)
+- Each region has availability zones (AZs)
     - These are distinct locations within an AWS Region that are engineered to be isolated from failures in other Availability Zones.
-    - This reduce the chance failure by not having a single point.
+    - This reduces the chance of failure by not having a single point.
 - Considerations when choosing a region
     - who is the end user? client? clients customers?
     - where is the end user